Call 508-250-4919 for Hurricane Florence Assistance or Click Here to Learn More

 World Toilet Day, in conjunction with World Portable Sanitation Day on November 19, is about taking action to reach the 2.4 billion people living without a toilet and inspiring action to tackle the global sanitation crisis.
 The theme of World Toilet Day 2017 is ‘wastewater,’ focusing on how proper sanitation allows for proper wastewater treatment and the safe reuse of recycled water.

-To learn more about why proper wastewater treatment is important to the overall sanitation crisis, please download the factsheet.
+To learn more about why proper wastewater treatment is important to the overall sanitation crisis, please visit UN Water.

 Sanitation is a global development priority.
 The Sustainable Development Goals, launched in 2015, aim to ensure everyone everywhere has access to toilets by 2030.